-- a.
-The flexibility. - b.
-The adjustability. - c.
-The esthetic appearance of the wrought-wire retentive arm over other retentive circumferential clasp arms (It may be used in smaller diameters than a cast clasp, with less danger of fracture). - d.
-Minimum of tooth surface covered because of its line contact with the tooth, rather than having the surface contact of a cast clasp arm. - e.
-A less likely occurrence of fatigue failures.
+- The flexibility. - The adjustability.

+- The esthetic appearance of the wrought-wire retentive arm over other retentive circumferential clasp arms). - Minimum of tooth surface covered because of its line contact with the tooth, rather than having the surface contact of a cast clasp arm. - A less likely occurrence of fatigue failures.

-- a.
-It involves extra steps in fabrication, particularly when high-fusing chromium alloys are used. - b.
-It may be distorted by careless handling on the part of the patient. - c.
-Because it is bent by hand, it may be less accurately adapted to the tooth and therefore provide less stabilization in the suprabulge portion. - d.
-It may distort with function and not engage the tooth.
+- It involves extra steps in fabrication, particularly when high-fusing chromium alloys are used. - It may be distorted by careless handling on the part of the patient. - Because it is bent by hand, it may be less accurately adapted to the tooth and therefore provide less stabilization in the suprabulge portion. - \circ It may distort with function and not engage the tooth.

-- a.
-When maximum flexibility is desirable, such as on an abutment tooth adjacent to a distal extension base where only a mesial undercut exists on the abutment or on a weak abutment or where a large tissue undercut, contraindicates a bartype direct retainer. - b.
-It may be used for its adjustability when precise retentive requirements are unpredictable and later adjustment to increase or decrease retention may be necessary. - c.
-When esthetic required over cast clasps, because wrought -wire is round, light is reflected in such a manner that the display of metal is less noticeable than with the broader surfaces of a cast clasp.
+- When maximum flexibility is desirable, such as on an abutment tooth adjacent to a distal extension base where only a mesial undercut exists on the abutment or a weak abutment or where a large tissue undercut, contraindicates a bar- type direct retainer. - It may be used for its adjustability when precise retentive requirements are unpredictable and later adjustment to increase or decrease retention may be necessary. - When esthetic required overcast clasps, because wrought -wire is round, light is reflected in such a manner that the display of metal is less noticeable than with the broader surfaces of a cast clasp.